a2tt/design-patterns-written-in-python/creational/readme.md

         print(div.render('divvvv'))
 ```
 As you can see, the `UIRenderer`, a client, creates elements calling the interfaces of the ui variable.
-The object creation is delegated to the `UI` abstract factory instead of created by the client directly.
+The object instantiation is delegated to the `UI` abstract factory instead of the client doing it directly.

 **Related**
 - [Factory Method](#Factory-Method)